ZyFoxX/ParaXm/README.md

 ## About

-'ParaXm' is a fast and lightweight recon tool for uncovering juicy URL parameters deep inside web applications.
+`ParaXm` is a fast and lightweight recon tool for uncovering juicy URL parameters deep inside web applications.
 Ideal for fuzzing and vulnerability testing.

 ## Installation